How Can Parker & McConkie’s Utah Bicycle Accident Lawyer Assist You With Your Bicycle Accident Claim?

 Bicycle without headlight or reflectors;

-The majority of bicycle accidents happen in the evenings and at night.
-Fortunately, most incidents occur when cars move at slower speeds, between 1-9 mph; nevertheless, around 40% of bicycle accidents occur when motor vehicles travel between 10-39 mph.
+The majority of bicycle accidents happen at night.
+Fortunately, most incidents occur when cars move at slower speeds, between 1 and 9 mph; nevertheless, around 40% of bicycle accidents occur when motor vehicles travel between 10 and 39 mph.
 A bicyclist can receive life-changing injuries or perhaps die due to crashes at very high speeds.

 What Are the Most Common Injuries in a Utah Bicycle Accident?

 Some common bike accident injuries can overshadow the fun and satisfaction of riding a bike.
 Identifying and avoiding these injuries can significantly help riders who want to enjoy their sport as much as they enjoy moving freely and unhindered on the bike.

 • Clavicle fracture